lucas-werner/examsIAPP/README.md

 The page will load the quiz automatically and start a three‑hour timer when you press **Start**.
 You can restart the quiz at any time using the **Restart Quiz** button that appears once results are shown.

+At the halfway point, the quiz pauses and shows a review screen.
+Use the flag icon on any question to mark it for review.
+Flagged questions from the first half appear on this mid-quiz review page so you can revisit them before continuing.

 ## Prerequisites

 The HTML file references Tailwind CSS and Google Fonts via public CDNs and fetches `questions.json` for quiz data.
 Make sure your computer has internet access when you open `index.html` so these resources can be loaded.